GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/customize-install/index.md

 You may want to wait before showing the prompt to the user so you don't distract them from what they're doing.
-For example, if the user is in a check-out flow, or creating their account, let them complete that before interrupting them with the prompt.
+For example, if the user is in a check-out flow, or creating their account, let them complete that before prompting them.
 {% endAside %}

 ### In-app installation flow

-To provide an in-app installation flow, you'll need to provide a button, or other user interface element within your app that the user can click, indicating users can install your Progressive Web app.
+To provide in-app installation, provide a button or other interface element that a user can click to install your app.
 When the element is clicked, call `prompt()` on the saved `beforeinstallprompt` event (stored in the `deferredPrompt` variable).
 It shows the user a modal install dialog, asking them to confirm they want to install your PWA.